-The Company satisfied all externally imposed capital requirements which it was subject to during the year ended 30 June 2015.
+The Company satisfied all externally imposed capital requirements which they were subject to during the year ended 30 June 2016.

 The Company has embedded in its capital management framework the necessary tests to ensure continuous and full compliance with the Solvency Standard.